TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2025.md

 * Concurrency quotas still apply, provisioned concurrency not supported, direct invoke or via API gateway only
 * TenantId automatically injected as property into JSON based logs
 * In CloudWatch each Lambda function gets own log group and each execution environment gets own log stream.
 How it's always worked.
 Now those streams are tenant specific.
 Each tenant will have one or more log streams, tagged with tenantId.
 Can setup filter to see logs for specific function and log streams with a particular tenantId.
-* For other observability providers include tenantId as another dimension
+* For other observability providers, include tenantId as another dimension
 * API Gateway integration - configure mappings between tenant id in incoming API request to AWS header
 * Incoming tenant id can be anything you want - header, request parameter, request path, request body, authorizer id, authorizer custom property, domain prefix, ...
 * Sample code for JWT authorizer